 I was impressed with these burgers as they pressed together nicely and were incredibly delicious.
 I admit, I ate more than my share and was quite full.
 They are packed with protein and very healthy and filling.
 There is only a small amount of quinoa in these but I suggest making a larger batch as it stays in the refrigerator quite well.

-I kept mine gluten free and didn't use a bun but the family ate theirs as burgers and loved them.
+I ate mine plain and didn't use a bun but the family ate theirs as burgers and loved them.

 Sweet Potato Black Bean Burgers Recipe